RoamJS/query-builder/README.md

 ### Setup

-On the `roam/js/query-builder` page, you should see a tab called `Query Pages` under `Home`.
+On the Roam Depot Settings page for Query Builder, you should see a setting called `Query Pages`.
 You could use this to denote which page titles in your Roam Graph will be used to create query pages.
 Use the `*` as a wildcard.

 By default, Query Pages is set to be titled with `queries/*`.
 This means any page in your graph prefixed with `queries/` can be used to save a query.
 You can denote multiple page title formats.